parthamcomp/menu-project/README.md

 Project created as part of course https://www.udemy.com/course/react-tutorial-and-projects-course.

-Project displays a list of questions with answers that can be expanded.
+Project displays a list of food menu items with labels to filter according to the meal.

 Made in: ReactJS